 These floors can adopt different stain colors very well, making them an excellent choice for furniture.

 #1 Common Grade

 Number one common grade wood is a popular choice for households with children or pets because it can hide scratches and human-caused imperfections.
-This wood grade has natural wood characteristics, like variations in color and grain pattern that draw attention away from any wear and tear.
+This wood grade has natural wood characteristics, like variations in color and grain patterns that draw attention away from wear and tear.
 It is perfect for homeowners seeking a more organic wood appearance without any significant imperfections.
 The Longer planks can offer unique design opportunities and notable variations that give your floor a lot of charm.

 The light and dark variations can add dimension to your room, especially across a larger space with an open floor plan.